-When mounting, be sure that the mounts, poles, and supports consider safety, as well as the large loads that heavy winds, and heavy seas can exert on the structure.
-Contact us for pole kits, or use the services of a professional marine fabricator if you are not familiar with the design and construction of proper mounting arrangements.
+When mounting, be sure that the mounts, poles, and supports consider safety, as well as the large loads that heavy winds and heavy seas can exert on the structure.
+Contact us for poles or hardware kits, or use the services of a professional marine fabricator if you are not familiar with the design and construction of proper mounting arrangements.
+Contact us if you have questions about the appropriateness of your arrangement.

 Installation of the generator and mounts should only be attempted on a calm day.
-Disconnect the batteries from the controller when working on the generator.
 Take precautions to prevent hardware from falling overboard.
-You must tie off one of the blades to the pole during installation.
+You must tie off one of the blades to the pole during installation, or whenever the batteries are disconnected from the controller.
 Never approach the wind generator, or attempt any service on a windy day.
 Never leave the generator disconnected from the controller and batteries in a free-wheeling state without first securing the blades to prevent rotation.